tilde-nlp/neasqc_wp6_qnlp/neasqc_wp61/doc/README.md

 To perform this step run the script *3_SplitTrainTestDev.sh* passing the following parameters:

 - -i \<input file\>         TAB separated 3-column filtered file
 - -r         				Parameter for the random stratified splitting.
-If this parameter is omitted then the splitt method will guarantee that the words in the test/dev sets are also in the train set.
+If this parameter is omitted then the split method will guarantee that the words in the test/dev sets are also in the train set.

 3 files fill be created containing suffix '_train', '_test' and '_dev' in the name.